djaiello/Module9Challenge/README.md

 # Module9Challenge
-For this part of the Challenge, write a report that describes the key differences in weather between June and December and two recommendations for further analysis.

 ## Overview of the statistical analysis:

-The purpose of the analysis is well defined.
-(3 pt) Explain the purpose of this analysis.
+The client wants more information about temperature trends before opening their surf shop.
+They want temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+In addition they want two recommendations for further analysis pertaining to the business.

 ## Results: